 The (ITC) is designed to be easily erected, versatile and modular, and is used as both sleeping quarters for soldiers and as an expeditionary field shelter.

 The main module of the ITC measures 24 feet wide by 18 feet high and can be used in configurations up to 72 feet long.
-This is combined with a 12-by-12-foot shelter unit, a porch, passageway, and four-way connector to make the five essential components of any expeditionary camp.
+This is combined with a 12-by-12-foot shelter unit, a porch, a passageway, and a four-way connector to make the five essential components of any expeditionary camp.